shkumaraman/free-web-hosting/README.md

 ### Step 4 â€” Mount Persistent Storage

-> ðŸš¨ This step is highly recommended.
+> This step is highly recommended.
 Without persistent storage, your database and uploaded files may reset when the Space restarts or rebuilds.

 Go to: